FIWARE/tutorials.Securing-Access/README.md

   --data "username=alice-the-admin@test.com&password=test&grant_type=password"
 ```

+> [!NOTE]
-> **Note:** the username in the grant matches the email address of the user in this instance.
+>  The username in the grant matches the email address of the user in this instance.

 #### Response